Angelo-Pio/SDN_project1/README.md

 - $K_v$ (number of active workers) - incremented dynamically through `PacketIn` events as new workers send data;
 - $D_v$ (data per worker) - when a worker finishes its burst, its flow rule expires due to a 5 second timetout, triggering a `FlowRemoved` event; the controller then reads the amount of data that was sent and updates the average per worker;
 - $T_v$ (period) - during `PacketIn`, the controller computes the time elapsed between the start of the current burst and the start of the previous;
-- $\phi_v$ (phsae offset) - during the very first cycle, the controller measures the time offset between the controller's initial launch and the arrival of the first packet of the flow.
+- $\phi_v$ (phase offset) - during the very first cycle, the controller measures the time offset between the controller's initial launch and the arrival of the first packet of the flow.

 ### Step 3: Traffic Control and Routing ###
 Once the traffic profile is characterized, the controller coordinates routing to balance the load and avoid upstream congestion.